What is Arthritis? - Read About Causes, Symptoms & Treatment

 Treatment options for severe osteoarthritis

-- Cortisone shots.
-Injections of corticosteroid medications may relieve pain in your joint.
-During this procedure your doctor numbs the area around your joint and then inserts a needle into the space within your joint and injects medication.
-It isn't clear how or why corticosteroid injections work in people with osteoarthritis.
-Your doctor may limit the number of injections you can have each year, since too many corticosteroid injections may cause joint damage.
+-Cortisone shots.
+Cortocosteroid injections may eliminate pain in your joints.
+To execute this, your doctor mubs the are around your joint and inserts a needle into the space within your joint and then injects medication.
+It is still unclear how corticosteroids work in osteoarthritis, but your doctor may limit your injections per year since too many corticosteroid injections may cause joint damage.

-- Visco-supplementation.
-Injections of hyaluronic acid derivatives (Hyalgan, Synvisc) may offer pain relief by providing some cushioning in your knee.
-These treatments are made of rooster combs and are similar to a component normally found in your joint fluid.
-Visco-supplementation is only approved for knee osteoarthritis, though researchers are studying its use in other joints.
-Injections are typically given weekly over several weeks.
-Pain relief may last for a few months.
-Possible risks include infection, swelling and joint pain.
+-Visco-supplementation.
+Injections of Hyalgan and Synvisc, hyaluronic acid derivatives can give comfort by providing cushioning in your knee.
+They are made of rooster combs are similar to components found in your joint fluid.
+Visco-supplementation is only approved for knee osteoarthritis, though a study is now being conducted with its use to other joints.
+Injections are normally given weekly over several weeks with a pain relief that may last for a few months.
+Some risks may include infection, swelling, and joint pain.
 People who are sensitive to birds, feathers or eggs shouldn't undergo visco-supplementation treatments.

 Surgery for osteoarthritis

-- Joint replacement.
-In joint replacement surgery (arthroplasty), your surgeon removes your damaged joint surfaces and replaces them with plastic and metal devices called prostheses.
-The hip and knee joints are the most commonly replaced joints.
-But today implants can replace your shoulder, elbow, finger or ankle joints.
-How long your new joint will last depends on how you use it.
-Some knee and hip joints can last 20 years.
-Joint replacement surgery can help you resume an active, pain-free lifestyle.
-In smaller hand joints, it can also improve appearance and comfort and may improve your joint's mobility.
-Joint replacement surgery carries a small risk of infection and bleeding.
-Artificial joints can wear or come loose, and may need to eventually be replaced.
+-Joint replacement (Arthroplasty).
+In this surgery, damaged joint surfaces will be replaced with plastic and metal devices called prostheses.
+Most commonly replaced joints are the hip and knee.
+At present, shoulder, elbow, finger and ankle can now be replaced by implants.
+Life span of a new joint depends on your physical activity.
+Some of the knee and hip joints can last for 20 years.
+Joint replacement surgery can aid you resume an active, pain-free lifestyle.
+In smaller hand joints, it can even improve appearance and give comfort and further enhance mobility.
+However, there's a small risk for infection and bleeding in joint replacement surgery.
+The artificial joints may come loose in some time and need to be replaced.

-- Cleaning up the area around the joint (debridement).
-Your surgeon may recommend removing loose pieces of cartilage and bone from around your joint to relieve your pain.
-Debridement is most useful if you're experiencing a locking sensation from a torn cartilage or loose debris in your knee joint.
-Debridement is typically done arthroscopically, meaning only small incisions are made in your body.
-A tiny video camera is inserted through the incision to allow your surgeon to see inside your joint.
-The surgeon uses special surgical tools to clean out any debris pieces from your joint.
+-Cleaning up the area around the joint (debridement).
+Loose pieces of cartilage may be recommended to be removed from around your joint to ease pain.
+Debridement is best helpful if you experience a locking sensation from a torn cartilage or loose debris in your knee joint.
+Debridement is typically done through the incision to allow your surgeon to examine inside your joint.
+The surgeon uses special surgical tools to clean out unwanted debris from your joint.

-- Realigning bones.
-Surgery to realign bones may relieve pain.
-These types of procedures are typically used when joint replacement surgery isn't an option, such as in younger people with osteoarthritis.
-During a procedure called an osteotomy, the surgeon cuts across the bone either above or below the knee to realign the leg.
-Osteotomy can reduce knee pain by transferring the force of the joint away from the worn-out part of the knee.
+-Realigning bones.
+This surgery can eliminate pain and is regularly chosen putting aside joint replacement surgery for younger people with osteoarthritis.
+During osteotomy, the surgeon cuts across the bone either above or below knee to realign the leg.
+Osteotomy can ease knee pain by transferring force of joint away from worn-out part of the knee.

-- Fusing bones.
-Surgeons also can permanently fuse bones in a joint (arthrodesis) to increase stability and reduce pain.
-The fused joint, such as an ankle, can then bear weight without pain, but has no flexibility.
-Arthrodesis may be an option if you experience severe pain in your joint, but can't undergo joint replacement
+-Fusing bones (Arthrodesis).
+Bones in a joint may be fused to increase stability and reduce pain.
+The fused joints, like the ankle, can now bear weight without pain but flexibility is absent.
+Arthrodesis may be done if severe pain is experienced and patient can't undergo joint replacement.